On self-similarity of $p$-adic analytic pro-$p$ groups of small dimension: Self-similar Lie lattices

 \begin{proof} The presentations in the statement correspond exactly to the canonical forms given in Remark \ref{rreci3d}, which indeed represent all the 3-dimensional unsolvable $\bb{Z}_p$-Lie lattices in a non-redundant way.
 We proceed in two steps.

 First, we show that the lattices that are stated to be self-similar of index $p$ admit the required simple virtual endomorphism of index $p$.
 For this, we apply Lemma \ref{li3dssst1}.
 For family (3) and $\vep_2 =0$, the lemma can be applied directly.
 For family (2) and $\vep_1=0$, one can apply the lemma after making a change of basis that permutes the diagonal entries; see Remark \ref{rdiagbasis}.
-For family (4), one applies Remark \ref{rcassels} in order to get the form $\mr{diag}(-p^{s_0}, p^{s_0},-p^{s_0})$, so that the lemma can be applied.
+For family (4), one applies \cite[Lemma 3.4, page 115]{CasRQF} in order to get the form $\mr{diag}(-p^{s_0}, p^{s_0},-p^{s_0})$, so that the lemma can be applied.

 Second, from Remark \ref{rcannssc} and Theorem \ref{tsl11noss}, we see that the lattices that are stated not to be self-similar of index $p$ are indeed of such a type.
-The proof of the theorem is complete. \end{proof}
+This completes the proof. \end{proof}